trevone/RL-Tick-Based-Trading-Agent/README.md

     python -m src.agents.evaluate_agent
     ```
     * A performance summary will be printed to the console.
-    * [cite_start]A performance chart and detailed trade history are saved to a timestamped subdirectory in `logs/evaluation/`. [cite: 18]
+    * A performance chart and detailed trade history are saved to a timestamped subdirectory in `logs/evaluation/`.

 ### 6. Live Trading (Testnet/Mainnet)